Kerman1337/Keyforgetful/README.md

 * Q: Is it paid service?
 How much is the month fee?
 * A: It's fully free of charge and you don't have to pay anyone.

+* Q: What guaranties can you give that my personal data won't be leaked?
+* A: All the data is decrypted and secured by your personal password to access the data-base.
 ---

 ## 📸 **Screenshots**